- THE PROJECT

 LET THE CHILD BE THE GUIDE

-The crowdfunding campaign is finished.
-Thanks to 2255 contributors we could release the film in French theatres in Spring 2017 and on international DVD afterwards.
+The film will be released in French theatres in Automne 2017 and in international theaters and on DVD afterwards.

 “Education should not limit itself to seeking new methods for a mostly arid transmission of knowledge: its aim must be to give the necessary aid to human development.”
 Maria Montessori

 We all dream of a bright future for our children: a fertile personal life and a harmonious social life.
 School partly nurtures these aspects.
 So, which pedagogy should we choose?
 I here invite you to discover Maria Montessori’s method of education.

 Based on her scientific observations, Maria Montessori discovered that by respecting a child’s personality and by offering him an environment that meets his developmental needs, they could thrive and build a solid foundation for living the human adventure with joy.
 In 1907, she opened a nursery school in Rome where she developed a new method of education.
 Her pedagogy rapidly become well known and is still growing in the world today.

 This documentary invites you to discover the main concepts of this pedagogy, in particular how they are implemented in the reality of the daily routine of a nursery class where the filming took place throughout the year 2015.